rusprice/rusprice/README.md

 Here's some information about me.
 ## Reverse Engineer
 I am a reverse engineer/white-hat hacker.
 I've reversed engineered quite a few companies:
+### Chrome (Medium Vulnerability)
+#### Chrome is a browser used by over 3 million people worldwide.
+Unfortunately, the vulnerability is classified as it still exists.
+I'll update this when Chrome releases the vulnerability publicly.
 ### Roblox/Trello (Admin Panel Pictures)
 #### Roblox is a 3D gaming platform used by millions of players each day.
 I was able to exploit a vulnerability with Trello that allowed everyone to see private images in a Trello board.
 I exploited this vulnerability to find images of Roblox's admin panel that were shared on their internal Trello board that was seemingly used for admin panl suggestions/bugs.